Calibrating the Dice loss to handle neural network overconfidence for biomedical image segmentation: Discussion

 Given the widespread use of these functions, it is important to consider whether there are any reasons to not replace them with these alternatives.
-Neither softmax thresholding nor the DSC++ loss has any effect on performance over using the conventional argmax function or DSC loss respectively.
-Softmax thresholding has no limitations compared to the argmax function, but it is only necessary to use if there is a preference towards recall or precision.
 The one apparent limitation of using the DSC++ loss over the DSC loss is additional hyperparameter tuning required.
 However, we investigated a large range of $\gamma$ values (Table III and Figure 2), and observed that performance was not significantly affected, while the calibration improves significantly, even with small values of $\gamma$.
-Moreover, we selected a $\gamma$ value of $2$ based on results from the DRIVE dataset, and this appeared to generalise well across the other four datasets, with consistently significant improvements to calibration (Table IV).
+Moreover, we selected a $\gamma$ value of $2$ based on results from the DRIVE dataset, and this appeared to generalise well across the other five datasets, with consistently significant improvements to calibration (Table IV and V).
 Therefore, even small $\gamma$ parameter values appear to be effective, and optimal choices for $\gamma$ generalise well across datasets, suggesting that the $\gamma$ parameter is relatively easy to optimise.

-While it is therefore apparent that the DSC++ loss should be favoured over the DSC loss, it is less clear whether the DSC++ loss should be favoured above other loss functions.
+It is less clear whether the DSC++ loss should be favoured above other loss functions.
 Besides calibration, the DSC++ loss suffers from the same limitations as the DSC loss, namely the unstable gradient, resulting from gradient calculations involving small denominators \cite{wong20183d, bertels2019optimization}.
 While there is currently little empirical evidence relating the unstable gradient to suboptimal performance, it has been suggested that incorporating the CE loss helps to mitigate the unstable gradients generated by the DSC loss \cite{isensee2021nnu}.
 Our experiments confirm previous results that compound loss functions generally perform better \cite{yeung2021unified,ma2021loss}.
-However, even if the DSC++ cannot replace these loss functions, we have shown that replacing the DSC component of loss functions with the DSC++ loss leads to significant improvements in calibration, as well as evidence of better performance (Table V).
+However, even if the DSC++ cannot replace these loss functions, we have shown that replacing the DSC component of loss functions with the DSC++ loss leads to significant improvements in calibration, as well as evidence of better performance (Table VI).